stephanenicolas/robospice/README.md

 To learn more about RoboSpice in 30 seconds, try [this infographics] (https://raw.github.com/octo-online/robospice/master/gfx/RoboSpice-InfoGraphics.png).

-If you want to start using RoboSpice right now, jump to the [Wiki](https://github.com/octo-online/RoboSpice-samples) or [samples](https://github.com/octo-online/RoboSpice-samples).
+If you want to start using RoboSpice right now, jump to the [Wiki](https://github.com/octo-online/RoboSpice-samples) or the [samples](https://github.com/octo-online/RoboSpice-samples).

 Main features of RoboSpice